Palms set to open this spring with a new operator

 Many of the food court vendors will also return.
 Lucky Penny Cafe will reopen as San Manuel’s Serrano Vista Cafe.
 The company hasn’t announced plans for the future of the lounge formerly known as Ghostbar.

 Most of the gaming floor should remain the same, but the sportsbook will update.
-San Manuel revealed that William Hill would operate the new sportsbook during its approval hearing.
+San Manuel revealed that Caesars Sportsbook would operate during its approval hearing.

 More details on Palms should become available as the property gets closer to the opening in 2022.